Professional Staff Support Staff CLIR Grant Project Staff Student Assistants Volunteers Past Curators

 She earned her MLIS, magna cum laude, from Drexel University; her MA, magna cum laude, in Geography/Urban Studies, from Temple University; and her BA, summa cum laude, in Geography, from Rowan University.

 Bidney has published articles in the Journal of Map and Geography Libraries (“Can Coordinates in Catalog Records Be Useful?”), OCLC Systems and Services (“Creating the Virtual Map Drawer: Bridging the Gap between Spatial Data Infrastructures and Map Libraries”), and other journals, and has delivered numerous presentations at national and international conferences.

 She has served on several editorial and advisory boards, including Resources for College Libraries, a cooperative project of the Association of College Libraries, Choice Magazine and Bowker (2009-present).

 Bidney’s professional affiliations include the American Library Association (where she has served as Chair of the Map and Geography Roundtable, 2010-11); Cartographic Users Advisory Counsel (Co-chair, 2009-11); International Federation of Library Associations (Government Information and Official Publications Committee, Secretary, 2006-11); and Association of American Geographers.

 Marcy may be contacted at firstname.lastname@example.org

 Angie is the catalog librarian at the AGS Library cataloging maps, atlases, globes and archival collections.
-In addition, she coordinates the acquisitions of new resources for the library, is part of the website development team, contributes to digital collections, and is involved in outreach and reference services.
+In addition, she coordinates the acquisitions of new resources for the library, is part of the website development team, contributes to digital collections, and is involved in outreach and user services.